-The problem with TAOK is that it simply knocks you out.
+The problem with The Act of Killing is that it simply knocks you out.
 Working on accountability in Indonesia is a balancing act, trying to keep some embers of hope alive while being realistic about the political context.
-The findings of an investigation by the National Human Rights Commission, announced in 2012, is an important official breakthrough.
-The commission found that the crimes that took place in the mid sixties constitute a systematic pattern of abuse, reaching the threshold of crimes against humanity.
-The commission referred its findings to the attorney general, who promptly rejected them.
-Without domestic and international pressure, the Indonesian government prefers to keep things as they are.
+The findings of an investigation by the National Human Rights Commission, announced last year, is an important official breakthrough.
+The commission found that the crimes that took place from 1965 constitute a systematic pattern of abuse, reaching the threshold of crimes against humanity.
+They referred their findings to the Attorney General, who then promptly rejected them.
+Without domestic and international pressure, the Indonesian government prefers to keep things as is.

 When horrific stories are not given space in our public consciousness, they fester.
-They grow, spill into the next generation, and find expression in surprising ways.
-TAOK is one such surprise: a young American filmmaker finds his way to Indonesia's unrepentant killers and reminds the world about a distant genocide.
+They grow, spill into the next generation and find expression in surprising ways.
+The Act of Killing is one of those surprises.
+A young American film maker finding his way to Indonesia's unrepentant killers, reminding the world about a distant genocide.

 In Indonesia there is a growing civil society movement, with survivors playing a key role, to "fight forgetting."
 We are, piece by piece, collecting the thousands of stories of repression that have been denied.
-This year a national network made up of more than forty-five organizations, the Coalition for Truth and Justice (kkkp.org), which has been working for more than six years, is conducting its own truth-seeking process, organizing public hearings across Indonesia, gathering testimonies into one database, and producing a final report-in the absence of an official truth commission.
+A national network made up of more than 45 organizations, Coalition for Truth and Justice (http://kkkp.org) has been working for more than 6 years.
+This year the coalition is conducting its own truth-seeking process, organizing public hearings across Indonesia, collecting testimonies gathered by its members into one database, and producing a final report -in the absence of an official truth commission.
 A small boat in an ocean of impunity.

-After The Act of Killing
+After the Act of Killing

-For capturing this reality in Indonesia and broadcasting it to the world, I am very grateful to the filmmakers.
+For capturing this reality in Indonesia and broadcasting it to the world, I am very grateful.
 But watching this film is like rubbing salt into a festering wound.
 In the absence of the needed antibiotics (and major reconstruction), we are hoping against hope that all this salt rubbing will come to some good.
-The question is: can this film be a catalyst for real change?
-Can the film lead to a social media campaign inside and outside of Indonesia that can turn the tide?
-Victims, civil society, and academic researchers in Indonesia continue to work on small bits of truth and solidarity with survivors.
+The question is can this film be a catalyst for real change?
+Can the film lead to a social media campaign inside and outside of Indonesia that can turn the tides?
+Victims, civil society and academic researchers in Indonesia continue to work on small bites of truth and solidarity with survivors.
 But without any international push, the government is unlikely to move.
-(More recently, several UN mechanisms, including the Universal Periodic Review process and the Cedaw Committee, have pressed the Indonesian government on its commitment to establish a truth commission and to follow up on the National Human Rights Commission's referral to the attorney general for prosecuting those responsible for the crimes of 1965-66.
+[More recently, several UN mechanisms, the Universal Periodic Review process and the CEDAW Committee have asked about commitments to establishing a truth commission and the 1965 issue, respectively.]

 Stripped naked, we look into the mirror and see our blemished selves, every ugly scar and pore.
-From an insider's view, there is little room for hope.
+From an insiders view, there is little room for hope.
 That is the devastating impact of this film.
-Perhaps the filmmakers should have added a caution: "Hope-depriving scenes.
+Perhaps they should add a caution: "Hope depriving scenes.
 Viewer discretion advised."